Skip links and keyboard navigation

 Water

 Rainfall runoff moves waste from streets, parks and other outdoor areas into the stormwater system, where it can flow into rivers, lakes, estuaries and oceans.
-The flow of waste pollution from the land via water movement is substantial, with approximately 80 percent of waste in the marine environment coming from land-based sources[6][2].
-A worldwide study estimated that between 1.15 and 2.41 million tonnes of plastic waste per year currently enters the ocean from rivers[4].
-A study in Townsville showed how the stormwater system contributes significantly to the movement of waste pollution through the environment[1].
+The flow of waste pollution from the land via water movement is substantial, with approximately 80 percent of waste in the marine environment coming from land-based sources[8][3].
+A worldwide study estimated that between 1.15 and 2.41 million tonnes of plastic waste per year currently enters the ocean from rivers[5].

 Many factors, such as biofouling, influence whether and how plastics are transported within and between different freshwater and ocean habitats[3].
 Wastes with a density greater than seawater (≈1020 to 1029 kg/m3) will sink and accumulate in the sediment.
 Low-density particles tend to float on the sea surface or in the water column.
 Even low-density plastics can ultimately reach the seafloor.

-These currents are sea floor liquefied slugs of sediment transported via gravity currents along shallow channels, to deeper channels from the continental shelf, down undersea canyons crossing the continental slope to the abyssal zone of the sea floor[7].
+Research from China has found that riverine palaeochannels and canyons carry plastic to the deep sea via turbidity currents.
+Liquefied slugs of sediment, on the sea floor, are transported via gravity currents along shallow channels, to deeper channels.
+These currents can travel from the continental shelf down undersea canyons, crossing the continental slope to the abyssal zone of the sea floor[10].

 Improving water information outlines the Bureau of Meteorology’s understanding of rainfall across Australia, including averages, intensity and variability.
 The bureau and NASA (among others) have predicted more severe storms and cyclones, greater runoff and more flooding because of climate change.
 This will result in more movement of waste pollution through the environment.